andrewcooke/bnum/README.md

 The only value you can't have is `None` (that will be treated as a missing value and an implicit value supplied - the name by default).

-Finally, you can also implement support for alternative implicit values:
+Finally, you can implement support for alternative implicit values:

 ```python
 TODO